 - (1) After the unit demonstrates proficiency for the tasks in this STX, this STX can be trained under several options:

 - (a) Inclement weather.

 - (b) Various unit category levels.

-- (c) Different modes of transportation.
+- (c) Different mode of transportation.

 - (d) With or without OPFOR interdiction.

 - (e) Day or night.

 - (f) Movement over single or multiple routes.

 - (2) The unit must become proficient in the basics of planning and executing deployment before attempting complex actions.

 - (3) After proficiency in this STX is reached, the unit sustains proficiency by executing this STX as part of an FTX.

 - a.
 The unit commander, in coordination with higher HQ, secures deployment SOPs and reviews deployment outload unit rosters. - b.
 The UMO/NCO updates the unit deployment plans in coordination with higher HQ and installation support elements. - c.
 Higher HQ provides the unit with the deployment sequence. - d.
 Unless otherwise approved by the chief OC, all reports and recommendations should be provided in hard copy to the senior trainer for evaluation. - e.
-This exercise begins with receipt of a deployment WARNO and ends when the unit arrives at the tactical assembly area.
+This exercise begins with receipt of a deployment warning order and ends when the unit arrives at the theater of operations.
 Conduct AARs as shown in Table 4-5, page 4-19.
 Table 4-5 is a suggested scenario.

 - a.
-The unit is currently at home station or mobilization site.
-The modular causeway company will deploy with only the personnel required to support the initial deployment or as part of a higher element.
-The modular causeway company will deploy by sea and air. - b.
+The units are currently at home station or mobilization site.
+The medium and heavy watercraft units may deploy as part of a higher element or as separate elements.
+The LSV detachment will deploy as a separate element to a new theater of operations. - b.
 The unit UMO and NCOs provides unit movement data.